astarafar/almalinux/how-to/system_hardening.md

 ```
 # systemctl restart sshd
 ```
-> :information_source: Both `PasswordAuthentication` and `ChallengeResponseAuthentication` must be set to `no` in order to disable password-based login.
+> :warning: Both `PasswordAuthentication` and `ChallengeResponseAuthentication` must be set to `no` in order to disable password-based login.
 Either mechanism will permit password-based login if left enabled.

 ------